aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 11. Set the rotation angle for pie chart slides.
 12. Write the modified presentation to a PPTX file

-This Java code shows you how to create a pie chart:
+This Javascript code shows you how to create a pie chart:

 ```javascript
     // Instantiates a presentation class that represents a PPTX file